sshaath/Cybersecurity/README.md

 # Cybersecurity
-Please find the
+Please find ...

->Lost Data Retrieval- Cybersecurity Incident Respond plan in this file.
+>Lost Data Retrieval- Cybersecurity .pdf.
+Incident Respond plan in this file.
 This project aims to have an incident response recovery plan when data is lost, deleted, destroyed or/and corrupted due to ransomware cyberattack.
 >>The tool used: Cloud backup system The Skills utilized for this project are- Technical knowledge, Problem-solving, Cybersecurity awareness, risk management, Information Managment, ECM, Network, Cyber defence and Investigation skills.